MicrosoftDocs/power-platform/power-platform/admin/ip-firewall.md

 ## Licensing requirements for IP firewall

 IP firewall is only enforced on environments that are activated for Managed Environments.
-Managed Environments are included as an entitlement in standalone Power Apps, Power Automate, Power Virtual Agents, Power Pages, and Dynamics 365 licenses that give premium usage rights.
-Learn more about [Managed Environment licensing](managed-environment-licensing.md), with the [Licensing overview for Microsoft Power Platform](pricing-billing-skus.md).
+Managed Environments are included as an entitlement in standalone Power Apps, Power Automate, Microsoft Copilot Studio, Power Pages, and Dynamics 365 licenses that give premium usage rights.
+Learn more about [Managed Environment licensing](managed-environment-licensing.md) with the [Licensing overview for Microsoft Power Platform](pricing-billing-skus.md).

 In addition, access to using IP firewall for Microsoft Dataverse requires users in the environments where the IP firewall is enforced to have one of these subscriptions: